jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ):
         return None

-  and the terminal shows a passing test
+  the terminal shows a passing test

 * I want the :ref:`function<functions>` to take in a keyword argument and give it the result of calling another one